genome/bfx-workshop/lectures/week_07/local-docker-tutorial.md

 **1)** Create a directory called `gatk`, and create a file called `Dockerfile` within it.
 Make the contents look like this:

+NOTE: `$VERSION` is a placeholder, ie. a variable, that we either need to set in a shell, find/replace the text, or type a reasonable value in the appropriate command or file.
 ```
-FROM broadinstitute/gatk:4.3.0.0
+FROM broadinstitute/gatk:$VERSION

 RUN apt-get update && apt-get install -y libnss-sss && apt-get clean all
 ```

 As is, this just adds a package for identity management to the GATK container

-**2)** Update the image to use the most recent version of GATK.
+**2)** Update the `Dockerfile` to use the most recent version of GATK.
 You'll find that info on on the [gatk dockerhub page](https://hub.docker.com/r/broadinstitute/gatk/)

 **3)** Maybe we also want to do a little filtering of our VCFs.
 Add in the `vcfpy` package.
 Typically, you'd install it using `pip install vcfpy`.

-**4)** grab the depth filter script from this location and include it in your image: https://raw.githubusercontent.com/genome/docker-depth-filter/master/depth_filter.py
+**4)** Grab the depth filter script from this location and include it in your image: https://raw.githubusercontent.com/genome/docker-depth-filter/master/depth_filter.py

 Can you think of two different ways to include this script?  (hint: RUN/COPY)

-**5)** when your Dockerfile is all set up, you're ready to execute the instructions and build your container.
-Make sure that a) Docker is running on your computer (you'll see it in the taskbar). b) you're in the directory just above the `gatk` folder, then run :
+**5)** When your Dockerfile is all set up, you're ready to execute the instructions and build your container.
+Make sure:
+- Docker is running on your computer (you'll see it in the taskbar).
+- You are in the directory just above the `gatk` folder.
+- Run the following:
 ```
 $ docker build gatk
 ```

 The outputs of your steps will scroll by, and if all goes well, you'll see something like:
-NOTE: `$HASH` is a placeholder for the hash returned during your execution.
+NOTE: `$HASH` is another placeholder for the hash returned during your execution.
 ```
 Successfully built $HASH
 ```